Leadership

 Dr. Grant over the past two decades has achieved eminence as a leading investigator of the behavioral pharmacology of alcohol abuse and alcoholism.
 Dr. Grant's laboratory has helped to define the receptor mechanisms that mediate the addictive potential of ethanol in the brain.
 Further her research has developed a monkey model of alcoholic drinking that is the basis for over 30 laboratories involved in collaborative research on the genetic, physiological, endocrinological and neuropharmacological risk for and consequences of heavy drinking.
 Dr. Grant directs the consortium on the Integrative Neuroscience Initiative on Stress and Alcoholism funded by NIH and has served on the National Advisory Council for the National Institute on Alcohol Abuse and Alcoholism.
 After training at the University of Washington, University of Chicago, and the National Institutes of Health she rose up through the faculty ranks at Wake Forest University School of Medicine.
 Dr. Grant moved to OHSU in 2005 to be jointly appointed in the Department of Behavioral Neuroscience and the ONPRC.
 In 2011, she became Division Head of Neuroscience and remains actively involved in the Behavioral Neuroscience Department where she will continue to hold an appointment as Professor.

 Shawn L. Chavez is an Associate Professor and the Interim Chief of the Division of Reproductive & Developmental Sciences at the Oregon National Primate Research Center (ONPRC), where she has been a faculty member since September of 2013.
 She also has affiliate appointments in the Departments of Obstetrics & Gynecology, Molecular & Medical Genetics, and Biomedical Engineering at Oregon Health & Science University (OHSU).
 She obtained her Ph.D. in Molecular, Cellular and Developmental Biology from Yale University and completed her Postdoctoral training at the University of California, San Francisco and Stanford University.
 Her research interests focus on the use of real-time imaging and low-input next-generation sequencing to investigate the genetic, epigenetic, and chromosomal requirements of early embryogenesis and placentation in humans, non-human primates (NHPs), and other mammals.
-In particular, her laboratory is investigating the underlying mechanisms mediating mitotic chromosome mis-segregation, embryonic micronuclei formation, and potential aneuploidy resolution during mammalian preimplantation development.
-Moreover, she is also examining the molecular connections between the formation of the placental-derived trophectoderm layer in embryos and subsequent placentation in normal versus abnormal pregnancies in both humans and NHPs.
+In particular, her laboratory is investigating the underlying mechanisms mediating meiotic versus mitotic chromosome mis-segregation, embryonic micronuclei formation, and potential aneuploidy resolution during peri-implantation development.
+Moreover, she is also examining the molecular connections between the formation of the placental-derived trophectoderm layer in embryos and subsequent placentation between normal and complicated pregnancies in both humans and NHPs.
 Collectively, the goals of this research are to enhance our understanding of embryogenesis and placentation across primate species, whilst improving assisted reproduction outcomes for infertile couples by preventing embryo or fetal loss during pregnancy.

-Donald Conrad, Ph.D., Chief of the Division of Genetics
+Donald Conrad, Ph.D., Chief, Division of Genetics

 Dr. Conrad is a world-renowned expert in genetics/genomics and the development of bioinformatics pipelines/platforms for the efficient assessment and management of genetic data.
 He played a leading role in mapping and characterizing the functional impact of human chromosomal structural variants.
 He also developed novel statistical methods for identifying de novo point mutations from next-generation sequencing data and used this to estimate germline mutation rates from parent-offspring trios as part of the 1000 genomes project.
 Another major emphasis of his research includes defining the origins of mutation and the distribution of mutation frequencies that impact gametogenesis, fertilization, and pregnancy.
 Dr. Conrad received his training at the University of Chicago and the Wellcome Trust Sanger Institute prior to joining Washington University in St. Louis, where he led a successful research group in the Department of Human Genetics.
 Dr. Conrad joined the ONPRC in 2018 to lead the newly established Division of Genetics.